vadymsirenko/landingwebstudio/agetns.md

 # AGENTS.md

-## 🎨 Використання палітри кольорів
+## 🎨 Color Palette Usage
-- Усі стилі кольорів у проекті повинні братися з файлу `reset.css`.
+- All color styles in the project must be taken from the `reset.css` file.
-- Якщо потрібно створити новий компонент, використовуй змінні або класи, які вже визначені у `reset.css`.
+- When creating a new component, always use variables or classes already defined in `reset.css`.
-- Не додавай довільні HEX / RGB коди напряму в компоненти. Якщо потрібен новий колір, додай його спочатку в `reset.css` і задокументуй.
+- Do not hardcode HEX / RGB values directly in components.
+If a new color is needed, add it first to `reset.css` and document it.

-## 🌐 Локалізація
+## 🌐 Localization
-- Проєкт підтримує три мови: **польська (pl)**, **українська (uk)**, **англійська (en)**.
+- The project supports three languages: **Polish (pl)**, **Ukrainian (uk)**, **English (en)**.
-- Усі текстові ресурси повинні зберігатися в окремих JSON-файлах (`/locales/en.json`, `/locales/uk.json`, `/locales/pl.json`).
+- All text resources must be stored in separate JSON files (`/locales/en.json`, `/locales/uk.json`, `/locales/pl.json`).
-- При створенні нового інтерфейсного елемента додавай ключ у всі мовні файли одночасно.
+- When adding a new UI element, always add the translation key in **all locale files at the same time**.
-- Використовуй динамічне завантаження перекладів через i18n-бібліотеку.
+- Use dynamic loading of translations via an i18n library.
-- обов'язково перевіряй, щоб текст у будь-якій локалізації **не виходив за межі батьківського контейнера**. Якщо є ризик — використовуй адаптивні стилі (наприклад, `word-wrap`, `flex`, `overflow`).
+- Always verify that text in any localization **does not overflow the parent container**.
+If there is a risk, apply responsive styles (`word-wrap`, `flex`, `overflow`, etc.).

-## 🔤 Кодування
+## 🔤 Encoding
-- Усі файли проєкту повинні зберігатися у кодуванні **UTF-8 (без BOM)**.
+- All project files must use **UTF-8 (without BOM)** encoding.
-- Переконайся, що в коді немає "битих" символів при зміні локалей.
+- Make sure there are no broken characters when switching between locales.
-- Тести повинні включати перевірку на правильне кодування й відображення текстів для всіх мов.
+- Tests must include validation of proper encoding and rendering of text for all supported languages.

-## 🖥️ Адаптивна верстка (Computer First)
+## 🖥️ Responsive Design (Computer First)
-- Верстка будується за принципом **computer first**.
+- The layout must follow the **computer-first** approach.
-- Використовуй такі breakpoints:
+- Use the following breakpoints:
   - **320px** (extra small)
   - **360px** (small phones)
   - **768px** (tablets)
   - **1024px** (small laptops)
   - **1400px** (large laptops / desktops)
   - **1920px** (full HD monitors)
-- При розробці компонентів враховуй, що базова верстка створюється під **desktop**, а далі адаптується під менші екрани через `@media`.
+- Base layout should be designed for **desktop first**, then adapted for smaller screens using `@media`.
-- Всі елементи повинні зберігати читабельність і не ламати сітку незалежно від мови.
+- All components must remain readable and preserve layout integrity across all supported languages.

-## ✅ Тестування
+## ✅ Testing
-- Після зміни стилів обов'язково перевірити:
+- After making changes, always verify:
-  - відповідність кольорів до визначених у `reset.css`;
+  - color consistency with the definitions in `reset.css`;
-  - правильне завантаження перекладів у трьох мовах;
+  - proper loading of translations in all three languages;
-  - відображення текстів у браузері без проблем із кодуванням;
+  - correct text rendering in browsers without encoding issues;
-  - адаптивність інтерфейсу на **всіх breakpoints (320, 360, 768, 1024, 1400, 1920)**;
+  - responsiveness of the interface at **all breakpoints (320, 360, 768, 1024, 1400, 1920)**;
-  - щоб текст не виходив за межі контейнерів при зміні мови.
+  - text does not overflow parent containers when switching languages.